Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 How the CCM module interacts with AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Infineon AIROC™ CCM is pre-configured to work with AWS IoT Core.
+The INFINEON AIROC™ CCM is pre-configured to work with AWS IoT Core.
 To connect your CCM developer kit to your AWS account, you’ll need to connect your CIRRENT™ account to your AWS account so that new devices are automatically provisioned to your AWS account using CIRRENT™ Cloud ID.
 Follow the instructions in the CIRRENT™ Cloud ID documentation.

 Alternatively, you can configure a single CCM module’s device certificate manually in your AWS account by downloading the device certificate from the CIRRENT™ Console, and then creating a Thing in your AWS account, using the certificate you just downloaded.